WLOGSolutions/RSuite/packages/RSuite/README.md

 As usual edit package DESCRIPTION file and add some functionalities to your package.

-Now you are rady to build you project isolated environment.
+Now you are ready to build you project isolated environment.
 First you have to collect dependencies of your project:

 ``` bash
 RSuite::prj_install_deps()